 Wood stoves need a lot of clearance, so they take up more of a footprint beyond the size of the unit.
 There will need to be a space for wood storage, inside and out, so be sure to design that in and make sure that it is permitted in your parking spot to have an additional footprint for wood storage.

 The wood stove cannot be your only source of heat.
 Small stoves will not stay lit for as long as large wood stoves and will lose heat shortly after the fire goes out, so you won’t be able to leave the house for long periods if you constantly need to be stoking the fire.
 You will need a backup source.
 Electrical will work, although it is susceptible to power outages which can be tricky if you are away from your home during a storm.
 Propane is also an option.
 However, if you have an adequate propane heat source, do you really need a wood stove as well?
 See Part 1 for more information about backup power.

 Wood stoves can be a safety hazard, especially if you have children or pets.
 If you are using a wood stove, your house will be very dry.
-This is great for the building materials, but also increases the risk of fire.
+This is great for the longevity of the building materials, but also increases the risk of fire.
 Make sure you are using an appropriately sized stove for the space and that you are 100% confident with the placement of your wood stove and the materials surrounding it.
 Consider adding a second egress to your tiny house layout in case of emergencies.
 Clutter can encroach on the stove and make it unsafe.
 Storing books or fabric or other flammable materials near the stove is always a bad idea.